 I am delighted to have the opportunity to lead Charters Ancaster Nursery and Forest School during this exciting period of growth and development.
 Having been involved in the nursery since 2006 in many capacities, I am keen to continue the warm family atmosphere, the varied outdoor experiences and I will work in partnership with our parents and staff towards providing outstanding outcomes for the children in our care.

-I feel we are so lucky to have at our disposal the extensive facilities, which the staff can use to create exciting learning environments for the children in age appropriate rooms.
-Through the Seven Areas of Learning we are able facilitate activities which promote and embrace each child’s unique potential and aid their holistic progression towards their future life.
+I feel we are so lucky to have at our disposal the extensive facilities, which the staff can use to create exciting learning environments for the children in age-appropriate rooms.
+Through the Seven Areas of Learning, we are able to facilitate activities that promote and embrace each child’s unique potential and aid their holistic progression towards their future life.

 I have a particular interest in Special Needs and Disabilities as I have been the Nursery SENCO (Special Needs Coordinator) for a number of years, I am also committed to encouraging our families to follow healthy lifestyles so that our children have the best start in life.

 Before your child starts at Nursery, you are welcome to have a ‘show around’ when a member of staff will show you around the Nursery premises and introduce you to the staff.
 You will have an opportunity to ask any questions about our provision and share any information about your child with the age appropriate Room Leader.
 Either our Nursery Manager or her Deputy/SENCO will usually be available to meet you.
 If neither are available, then the appropriate room leader will show you around.